This Day in History on 3rd April

-On this page, we will list all historical events that have occurred on 03rd April.
+On this page, we will list all historical events that occurred on 3rd April.
 The students can refer them while preparing for all competitive exams and banking exams.

-1857: Queen Victoria declared as Queen of India also.
+1857: Queen Victoria was declared Queen of India also.

 1932: Boycott of British goods was so widespread that 70\% of cotton products were now thought to have come from Japan.